hmZa-Sfyn/PolyMath-Language/README.md

 # The polymath programming language V1

-PLOYMATH is a programming language that works best when you're scripting on your terminal.
+polymath is a programming language that works best when you're scripting on your terminal.
 It tries to combine the elegance of languages such as Python, or Ruby with the convenience of Bash.